certeu/morio/docs/docs/guides/contributors/docs/readme.md

 - All folders under `docs/docs` should have a URL-friendly name, using only the characters `a-z`, `0-9`, and `-`
 - Every folder should have a `readme.md`, no empty folders

-## Frontmatter
+## Front matter

-Frontmatter is metadata that sits at the top of a markdown file.
+Front matter is metadata that sits at the top of a markdown file.
 Strictly speaking, it is not part of markdown, but rather a list of key/value pairs in YAML format that starts and ends with `---`.
 Here's an example: